St. Louis Mills: History

+Following a $30 million renovation, the building was officially renamed and opened as the Hazelwood Business Park in 2023.

 Attractions

 Ice Zone

 Ice Zone (also styled iceZone) is a 1,200-seat indoor ice arena connected to the Northwest section of the mall.
 The arena is open to the public for skating, figure skating, and local youth, high school and adult hockey teams.
 It served as the official practice facility of the St. Louis Blues hockey team until relocating to the newly built Centene Community Ice Center.
 It offered free bleacher seating for fans during practice sessions.

-The Ice Zone is also home to the Gateway Locomotives, a special needs hockey team.

 The NASCAR Speedpark

 The Speedpark included an indoor/outdoor go-kart race track and sometimes featured appearances by NASCAR drivers such as Kevin Harvick, having them meet with fans and sign autographs.
 NASCAR Speedpark closed on May 29, 2014.